johnbcodes/time-tests/README.md

 ### Potential further research

 * Figure out why the "T" separated formats are faster for the `PrimitiveDateTime` fourth iteration.
-* Since we're making decisions on a limited set of format descriptions to support.
+* There is a limited set of format descriptions supported.
 Performance could be optimized further by using the techniques in `time::format_description::well_known:Rfc3339` and other well-known formats.
 * Is it possible and not convoluted to make the default encoding/decoding formats into compilation features?
   * More likely for user preference than for performance considerations